 Born in Chicago, Christopher is descended from Southern folks who cooked well.
-Christopher studied philosophy, art history, and hid in the music department from 1970-74 at Northern Illinois University.
+Christopher studied philosophy and hid in the music department Northern Illinois University in the early 1970's.
 Along the way, he became enchanted with food and cooking, and thoughts of becoming a chef soon took over.
 In 1976, he moved to the San Francisco Bay Area to follow his dream.

-In 1987, Christopher joined the kitchen of Chez Panisse Restaurant, where he cooked for the next 16 years, as Chef of the restaurant for 9 of those years.
-He began curing meats – in particular, prosciutto – in a temperature-and-humidity-controlled shed he built behind the restaurant.
+In 1987, Christopher joined the kitchen of Chez Panisse Restaurant, where he cooked for the next 16 years.
+During this time he began curing meats – initially prosciutto – in a temperature-and-humidity-controlled shed built behind the restaurant.
 During his tenure, the restaurant held 4 Stars from the San Francisco Chronicle; was named "Best Restaurant in America" in 2001 by Gourmet Magazine; and was ranked number twelve in the world by Restaurant magazine, a top British trade journal.

-Christopher opened his own celebrated Eccolo Restaurant in Berkeley in 2004.
-His kitchen received three stars from the San Francisco Chronicle, and was listed as one of its “Top 100 Restaurants in the Bay Area.”
+In 2004, Christopher opened his restaurant, Eccolo, in Berkeley, where his cooking received three stars from the San Francisco Chronicle, and was one of its “Top 100 Restaurants in the Bay Area.”

-Later, Christopher co-created the renowned and adored Pop Up General Store (PUGS), an Oakland-based food business incubator, where its 15-member group of cooks, food artisans, farmers, and craftsmen.
+Later, Christopher co-created the adored and influential Pop Up General Store (PUGS), an Oakland-based food artisan incubator, with a 15-member group of cooks, bakers, farmers, and craftsmen.
 PUGS was the first of its kind, had a huge local following, and established the format for many similar pop-ups to follow.

-In NYC, Christopher built and created the salumeria and salumi program at il Buco Alimentari e Vineria, which was awarded 3 Stars by the New York Times.
+In 2012 in NYC, Christopher built and created the salumeria and salumi program at il Buco Alimentari e Vineria, which was awarded 3 Stars by the New York Times.